INS No. 170(i)

 CI No. 77220

-Calcium carbonate is an odorless, fine, white micro-crystalline powder consisting essentially of calcium carbonate (CaCO3) prepared either by grinding naturally occurring limestone or synthetically, by precipitation.
+Calcium carbonate is a fine, white powder consisting essentially of precipitated calcium carbonate (CaCO3) prepared either by grinding naturally occurring limestone or synthetically, by precipitation.

-Calcium carbonate can be used to color food such as confectionery products, as well as pharmaceuticals.
+Calcium carbonate can be used to color drugs, and food such as confectionery products.

 JECFA